-Weekly Writing Tasks Oak Academy Focus - Instruction writing Weekly Maths Tasks- Shape Oak Academy Focus - Equal groups and arrays BBC Bitesize Focus and White Rose Focus - Place value and money Monday- Make an A-Z list of musical vocabulary.
+Weekly Writing Tasks Oak Academy Focus - Non-chronological texts Weekly Maths Tasks- Shape Oak Academy Focus - Multiplication and division BBC Bitesize Focus and White Rose Focus - Measures Monday- Make an A-Z list of musical vocabulary.
 This could include instruments, artists or musical verbs.
 Apply some of these into sentences.
 Monday- Can your child complete the patterns on these sequencing games using 2D shapes?
 This will help your child to recognise 2D shapes and to problem solve.
-BBC Bitesize Lesson - Practicing writing questions - Click Here Watch the White Rose Video on ordering numbers, then complete Day 1 worksheet BBC Bitesize Lesson - Counting to 100 - Click Here Oak Academy Lesson - Sharing a total equally to find the number of groups - Click Here Tuesday- Create fact files about musical instruments.
+BBC Bitesize Lesson - Practicing spellings and writing questions - Click Here Watch the White Rose Video on measuring mass in grams, then complete Day 1 worksheet BBC Bitesize Lesson - Measuring in grams - Click Here Oak Academy Lesson - Recalling the 3xtable using skip counting - Click Here Tuesday- Create fact files about musical instruments.
 This could include where they originate from, what they're made from, etc. Your child can include an illustration of the instrument and label the parts.
 BBC Bitesize Lesson - Counting poems - Click Here Tuesday- Look at the tins/cartons of food in your cupboards.
 Discuss with your child which ones are cylinders, which are cubes and which are cuboids.
 Sort them into groups.
 Which 3D shape do they think makes the best packaging and why?
-Watch the White Rose Video on recognising coins, then complete Day 2 worksheet BBC Bitesize Lesson - Recognising coins - Click Here Oak Academy Lesson - Sharing a total equally to find the number of groups - Click Here Wednesday- Can your child rewrite the events from Every Bunny Dance as a newspaper report?
+Watch the White Rose Video on measuring mass in kilograms, then complete Day 2 worksheet BBC Bitesize Lesson - Measuring in kilograms - Click Here Oak Academy Lesson - Recalling the 4xtable using skip counting - Click Here Wednesday- Can your child rewrite the events from Every Bunny Dance as a newspaper report?
 If this is too challenging, they could draw the events in a comic strip style using words such as 'first', then, and 'after that'.
-BBC Bitesize Lesson - Curly caterpillar letters and exclamation marks - Click Here Wednesday- Ask your child to practise spelling the names of these 2D and 3D shapes-square, circle, rectangle, pentagon, hexagon, octagon, cube, cuboid, sphere, pyramid.
-Watch the White Rose Video on recognising notes, then complete Day 3 worksheet BBC Bitesize Lesson - Recognising notes - Click Here Oak Academy Lesson - Exploring arrays - Click Here Thursday- Task your child with writing their own family song.
+Oak Academy Lesson - Identifying and using subordinating conjunctions - Click Here BBC Bitesize Lesson - Curly caterpillar letters and apostrophes - Click Here Wednesday- Ask your child to practise spelling the names of these 2D and 3D shapes-square, circle, rectangle, pentagon, hexagon, octagon, cube, cuboid, sphere, pyramid.
+Watch the White Rose Video on comparing volume, then complete Day 3 worksheet BBC Bitesize Lesson - Comparing volume - Click Here Oak Academy Lesson - Using arrays for the 3 and 4 x table - Click Here Thursday- Task your child with writing their own family song.
 When ready, they can perform it- perhaps to a family member on Facetime (with adult supervision).
-Oak Academy Lesson - Beginning to write instructions - Click Here Thursday- Go on a shape hunt around the house or on your daily walk.
+Oak Academy Lesson - Organising facts under subheadings - Click Here Thursday- Go on a shape hunt around the house or on your daily walk.
 Label things that match the shape names they have been practising.
-Watch the White Rose Video on counting in coins, then complete Day 4 worksheet BBC Bitesize Lesson - Counting money - Click Here Oak Academy Lesson - Exploring arrays, part 2 - Click Here Friday- Visit the Literacy Shed for this wonderful resource on Once in a Lifetime or your child can create an invitation for their family song performance.
-Oak Academy Lesson - Continuing to write instructions - Click Here Friday- Describe 2D shapes to your child based on their properties.
+Watch the White Rose Video on millilitres, then complete Day 4 worksheet BBC Bitesize Lesson - Measuring in millilitres - Click Here Oak Academy Lesson - Division facts for the 3x table - Click Here Friday- Visit the Literacy Shed for this wonderful resource on Once in a Lifetime or your child can create an invitation for their family song performance.
+Oak Academy Lesson - Writing a non-chronological report - Click Here Friday- Describe 2D shapes to your child based on their properties.
 Ask your child to draw the shape or make the outline using pasta or rice.
-BBC Bitesize Lesson - Challenge of the week - Click Here Oak Academy Lesson - Halves and quarters of quantities - Click Here
+BBC Bitesize Lesson - Challenge of the week - Click Here Oak Academy Lesson - Division facts for the 4x table - Click Here